tahsinAmin/Auto-Search/README.md

 Open the browswer and write [http://localhost:3000](http://localhost:3000) and hit enter

+# Features

-In first input, search for "Vancouver , Canada, Vancouver International Airport (YVR)" and for second input, search for "Dhaka, Bangladesh, Hazrat Shahjalal International Airport (DAC)".
-(Note:
+- To check weather data In first input, search for "Vancouver , Canada, Vancouver International Airport (YVR)" and for second input, search for "Dhaka, Bangladesh, Hazrat Shahjalal International Airport (DAC)".
-If it doesn't work for the first time, try again with the same input after 10 seconds)
+  (Note:If it doesn't work for the first time, try again with the same input after 10 seconds) -

 # TODOs